kihuni/ChatSphere/README.md

 ## **Overview**

-ChatSphere is a modern, real-time chat application that offers secure and interactive messaging for personal and group communication.
+ChatMe is a modern, real-time chat application that offers secure and interactive messaging for personal and group communication.
 Built with robust backend and frontend technologies, it delivers a seamless, scalable, and user-friendly experience.